Tom McEnery: Plays

 McEnery's short play Swift Justice, based on the award-winning book of the same name, by Harry Farrell, was performed at the Tabard Theatre in San Jose in 2015, and was produced as a full-length play in January 2016.

 In 2017, his original comedy A Statue for Ballybunion made its original premiere in Dublin, Ireland at the O'Reilly Theatre.
 It was directed by Paul Meade and starred John Olohan.
 The comedy was scheduled to make its U.S. premiere on St. Patrick's Day 2020 at 3Below Theaters & Lounge in downtown San Jose but was postponed due to the COVID-19 pandemic.
 A Statue for Ballybunion is based on the true story of a group of Ballybunion, Ireland, residents who hatch a cunning plan to unveil the world's first statue of the leader of the free world — then-U.S. president, William Jefferson Clinton.
 However, well-publicized events in the Oval Office with a certain intern put his visit to “The Kingdom of Kerry” in jeopardy.
 The production will be directed by former San Jose Repertory Theatre Associate Artistic Director John McCluggage, a professional theatre artist with over 30 years of experience as a director and teaching artist.
 Santa Clara University faculty members Jerald Enos and Derek Duarte have been announced as Set Designer and Lighting Director, respectively.

 Cinequest San Jose Film Festival and Bytes for Belfast

-McEnery is the Founding Chairman of the Cinequest San Jose Film Festival which he helped build as chair for ten years into an internationally regarded festival which was chosen by USA Today as "the most innovative festival in the world."
+McEnery is the Founding Chairman of the Cinequest San Jose Film Festival.

 He was a founder and trustee of Bytes for Belfast, a program linking Silicon Valley expertise with Northern Ireland community efforts, using new technologies to expand the social and economic opportunities open to the youth in inner-city Belfast and Derry.